Raffferty/Nuxt4-Blog/content/articles/why-you-should-train.md

 Motivation is like a fair-weather friend – great when things are going well, but nowhere to be found when you actually need it.
 Successful people aren't more motivated; they've just built systems that don't depend on motivation.

+::alert
+---
-::alert{type="warning" title="Reality Check" description="You will not feel like doing it most days.
+description: You will not feel like doing it most days.
 That's not a bug in your system – that's a feature of being human.
-The goal is to do it anyway, especially when you don't feel like it. 🚀"}
+The goal is to do it anyway, especially when you don't feel like it. 🚀
+title: Reality Check
+type: warning
+---
 ::

 ### Strategies for Motivationless Days

 1. **Make it smaller:** Can't do 30 minutes?
 Do 5.
 Can't do 5?
 Do 1.
 2. **Change the definition:** "Working out" can mean dancing to one song in your living room
 3. **Focus on showing up:** Consistency is about presence, not performance